aws-samples/Customed-RSS-feed-with-Amazon-Bedrock/README.md

 AWS Service Integration: Easily extends to integrate with other AWS services.

 ## Conclusion
-AWSNews demonstrates Amazon Bedrock's prompt flow capability to intelligently filter and distribute relevant AWS news.
+Customed-RSS-feed-with-Amazon-Bedrock(AWSNews) demonstrates Amazon Bedrock's prompt flow capability to intelligently filter and distribute relevant AWS news.
 By ensuring customers receive actionable information, AWSNews empowers technical teams with timely, curated insights.

 We welcome feedback and encourage you to share innovative uses of this solution in real-world scenarios.